-BIO 333 HUMAN PHYSIOLOGY Four credit hours
+BIO 333 HUMAN PHYSIOLOGY

 A lecture-laboratory study of the fundamental processes responsible for the normal function of the cells, tissues, organs, and systems of the human body.
 Initial emphasis is given to physiological processes common to all cells of the body.
 Essential concepts of physiology at the organ and system level are then presented.